danbarua/reactivekoans/README.md

 55 progressive examples to help you learn Rx
 By: Bart De Smet & Llewellyn Falco

-Ported to XUnit, original based on MSTest http://rxkoans.codeplex.com/
+The original project was based on MSTest, I have ported it to XUnit because MSTest is just too painfully slow to use. http://rxkoans.codeplex.com/

 Definition of ‘Koan’